 - Human Rights Law

 HOW ARE STUDENTS ASSESSED?

-Students must pass both an examination and coursework in each subject.
-Examinations are closed book, whereas coursework requires students to conduct research.
-Coursework – which accounts for 20% of the mark in each subject – requires students to identify the legal issue(s) in the question, conduct independent research using online legal databases and a law library, use and reference relevant sources of law, and write an answer that summarises relevant law in a clear, cogent, and complete manner before arriving at a conclusion.
+Students must pass both an examination and an assignment in each subject.
+Examinations are closed book.
+Assignments – which account for 20% of the mark in each subject – require students to identify the legal issue(s) in the question, do independent research using online legal databases and a law library, use and reference relevant sources of law, and write an answer that summarises relevant law in a clear, cogent, and complete manner before arriving at a conclusion.

 THE TEACHING TEAM

 All lecturers and tutors have impressive qualifications (including LLMs from colleges like Harvard, Oxbridge, and the London School of Economics, as well as PhDs from reputable Irish and UK universities).

 Because lecturers and tutors are also qualified barristers, they have a keen understanding of how the law works in the real world.
 All members of the teaching team have extensive teaching experience.
 Learn more about our teaching team here.

 Those falling into the following categories are eligible to apply for a place on the course: